Relatives bury victims of Assam's Manas national park ethnic massacre

 Several villagers said the attackers were forest guards who lived in a camp in the village and were well known to them.

-"They wore black cloths across their faces, but I knew who they were, I used to sit and chat with them every day," said Safiqul Islam, whose sister and her son were killed.
+"They wore black cloths across their faces, but I knew who they were, I used to sit and chat with them every day," said Safiqul Islam, whose sister and her son were killed in the violence.

 Assam's Additional Director General of Police, A. P. Rout, said six forest guards were being interrogated about the villagers' claims.